Mostafalol1233/salmawy/DEPLOYMENT.md

 This application is configured as a **static frontend** for easy deployment to Vercel and Netlify.
 The deployment configurations are optimized for the frontend only.

-If your application requires backend API functionality, you have two options:
-1. **Use Replit Deployments** (recommended) - Deploy the full-stack app with one click
-2. **Deploy backend separately** - Use Railway, Render, or similar platforms for the backend API
+If your application requires backend API functionality, you can deploy the backend separately using Railway, Render, or similar platforms for the backend API.

 ## Prerequisites